ksh-community/docs/README.md

 ### CONTENTS

-Bare with us as we collect and organise information in this repository.
+Bear with us as we collect and organise information in this repository.
 You are more than welcome to contribute or to raise issues in that we want information made available here to be pertinent and usable by all.

 ### SEE ALSO